 Short & Fat start in downtown Cable

-The lottery selected field limit is open to riders 12 years of age and older on race day.
+The first come first served 1000 rider field limit is open to riders 12 years of age and older on race day.
 Young and old alike line up on Cable’s Randysek Road for the 10:00 a.m. start.
 The excitement peaks as the gun sounds and the motor paced rollout moves downhill swiftly crossing the Namakagon, a National Wild and Scenic River.
 After about a mile of pavement, the trail tread turns to dirt and gravel, grass and sand with a bit of mud thrown in for good measure.
 The course profile levels and then begins an arduous four-mile climb that sorts out the race field.

 Short & Fat lead group on Randysek Road